fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

 = 11.2.1 =
 Version 11.2.1 is the first polished release after the elimination of serialized meta fields.
-The plugin is now much more secure when it uses vehicle data written via the REST API because allowing remote writes of serialized data risks PHP Object Injection.

 = 8.6.0 =
 This is the minimum version required for compatibility with the block editor launched in WordPress 5.0 and a new add-on called [Inventory Presser Elementor Add-on](https://inventorypresser.com/products/plugins/elementor-add-on/).
 This plugin adds vehicle fields to Elementor's list of Dynamic Tags.